cjkejw/SC2002_FDAE_Grp6/README.md

   2. Enter `JavaDoc`
   3. Enter `src`
   4. Enter `JavaDocTest`
+- Fastfood ordering and management System (FOMS).pdf --> our presentation slides

   From there you may choose to view any package folder to see the documentation of each classes